AblionGE/puppet-openshift-origin-example/README.md

 To be able to play with Openshift, you need to have installed :

+* Virtualbox
 * Vagrant (https://www.vagrantup.com)
 * r10k (https://github.com/puppetlabs/r10k)
 * rake (https://github.com/ruby/rake)

+If you use Windows, the easiest solution is to install a Linux virtual machine.
+The installation will be slowed, but it will still work.

 # Installation